memfault/interrupt/_posts/2024-08-01-github-actions-for-stm32cubeide.md

 a pretty standard GCC ARM toolchain and the ST-Link tools for flashing and debugging).

-Typically developers install the STM32CubeIDE on their local machines and build projects using the GUI, but that manual and UI-based workflow doesn't fit well with modern CI systems- we want to build our projects automatically, without clicking through a UI, and in a reproducible way.
+Typically, developers install the STM32CubeIDE on their local machines and build projects using the GUI, but that manual and UI-based workflow doesn't fit well with modern CI systems- we want to build our projects automatically, without clicking through a UI, and in a reproducible way.